sporksmith/walking-onions-wip/other-proposals/xxx-happy-families.md

 We need a new assigned value for the certificate type used for family signing keys.

+We need a new consensus method for placing family-keys lines in microdescriptors.

 ## Appendix: New network parameters